-Mosul: Swathes of territory recaptured from ISIS
+Mosul: Territory recaptured from ISIS

-Near Mosul, Iraq (CNN)On Monday night, as the sun set on northern Iraq, a diverse coalition of Iraqi troops, Kurdish Peshmerga allies and thousands of Iraqi irregulars celebrated a fruitful first day in the battle for Mosul.

-Hundreds of square kilometers of territory and as many as nine villages had been taken from ISIS control.
+One Iraqi soldier was killed and another two injured while repelling car suicide bombs targeting troops around 30 miles south of the city, according to Maj.
+Amin Shekhani of the Iraqi army.
+He added that 10 ISIS fighters were killed in the operation.

+Pentagon spokesman Peter Cook said Monday that Iraqi forces have "met their objectives" so far and are "ahead of schedule," but added that the offensive "will be a difficult campaign that could take some time."

-Since attacking at dawn, Iraqi forces had made "substantial progress along several avenues of advance," in the "largest battle (Iraqi forces) have taken on to date," US Central Command spokesman Col. John Dorrian told CNN's Christiane Amanpour.
+Since attacking at first light Monday, Iraqi forces had made "substantial progress along several avenues of advance," in the "largest battle (Iraqi forces) have taken on to date," US Central Command spokesman Col. John Dorrian told CNN's Christiane Amanpour.

 "The noose is tightening on Mosul."

+More than 75 square miles of territory and as many as nine villages had been taken from ISIS control.

-Less than 24 hours in, the Iraqi military says it has inflicted "heavy losses of life and equipment" and CNN's Nick Paton Walsh, on the ground just outside Mosul, ISIS' remaining stronghold in the country, says that some of the day's skirmishes have been "staggering."
+Less than 24 hours in, the Iraqi military had already declared that it had inflicted "heavy losses of life and equipment" and CNN's Nick Paton Walsh, on the ground just outside Mosul, ISIS' remaining stronghold in the country, says that some of the day's skirmishes have been "staggering."

 On one approach road, Peshmerga forces seeking to liberate a village on the outskirts of the city return ISIS fire with old, cumbersome weapons.
 There is panic as an ISIS suicide car bomb careens toward their position, and rockets are unleashed to take it out.
 It's hit on the third time of asking.